 Buying a heat pump can be a big decision.
 Whether you’re buying your first one or haven’t bought one in a while, it’s normal to have plenty of questions to make sure you find the right heat pump for you.
-Because we’re your local, accredited Blenheim heat pump installers, we’ve answered some of our most frequently asked questions to help you!
+Because we’re your local, accredited Canterbury heat pump installers, we’ve answered some of our most frequently asked questions to help you!

 Heat Pumps NOW loves Canterbury.
 We also know Canterbury loves Heat Pumps NOW.

 As well as installing and servicing heat pumps around Christchurch City, we are getting calls and inquiries from further afield.
 Can we help you?

 Did you know the World Health Organisation recommends heating your house to at least 18 degrees to reduce the risk of illness?
 If you live with small children or elderly people, the recommendation is 21 degrees.

 When it’s colder in Christchurch, you and your family are far more susceptible to sickness caused by condensation and mould.
 When some types of mould are inhaled or come into contact with your skin, they can cause allergies, irritations, and aggravate asthma.
 Cold and damp homes in Christchurch are directly linked directly to poor health conditions.